JumpTask logo

 • Security protocols

-Bonus: Many employers also cover certifications like CompTIA A+ or Microsoft Fundamentals.
+Bonus: Many employers also cover certifications like CompTIA A+ or Microsoft Fundamentals, which can provide long-term career benefits.

 Where to look:

-• Managed service providers (MSPs) often hire people without prior work experience
+• Managed service providers (MSPs) often hire beginners and help them complete training over time

-• Look into government-funded IT training programs in your area
+• Look into government-funded IT trainings in your area

 • Virtual assistant platforms sometimes offer tech-support style roles, too

-This path is ideal for people with strong problem-solving skills and seeking to succeed in technology – no degree or prior work experience is required.
+This path is ideal for people with strong problem-solving skills and seeking to succeed in technology – no degree or prior work expertise is required.
+Some programs may also support veterans or disabled learners exploring new careers.

 3. Healthcare assistant and CNA programs

-The healthcare field is full of job opportunities for people who want to earn while they learn.
-Certified Nursing Assistant (CNA) and healthcare aide training programs often come with a paycheck from day one.
+The healthcare field is full of opportunities for people who want to earn while they learn.
+Certified Nursing Assistant (CNA) and healthcare aide trainings often come with a paycheck from day one, helping people receive real experience in a stable healthcare occupation.

 Where you’ll find them: